 - Music at the Cannery – concerts usually take place Friday evenings in the summer in Steveston Village at 6:30 pm outside the Gulf of Georgia Cannery at 12138 Fourth Avenue.
-(Note: admission to this event used to be by donation, but now there is a fee, although it is still a great deal).
+(Note: Admission to this event used to be by donation, but now there is a fee, although it is still a great deal).

 Concerts in West Vancouver

 West Vancouver offers its free outdoor live music concerts in early August and early September at the following festivals:

 - Harmony Arts Festival – a popular week-long community festival in West Vancouver in early August that features live music and free evening movies.
 In 2020 the festival was going to run from July 31st to August 9th.
 2021 dates are to be confirmed, but the festival will likely take place online.